rincewound/catflache/readme.md

 import requests
 r = requests.post("http://localhost:8000/1234", json={"subdocid": "1250", "contents": "This is a test"})
 ```

+## Configuration
+As catflache is a Rocket.rs application, you can use the checked-in Rocket.toml file to configure the application, e.g. to change ports or IP adresses to which the server should bind.

 ## Acknowledgements
 Catflache is a "code-done-quick" project and uses a ton of readily available libs, most notable Rocket.rs.
 It was also basically derived from a few hunks of Rocket's example code